 Last year when my cousin was preparing to enter college, I compiled a list of scholarship programs in the Philippines to help pay for her fees and other expenses and to make her resumé attractive to future employers.
 When she got into the University of the Philippines where they don’t have to pay any fees, I totally forgot about it until the other week.
 I’m sharing this list of corporate scholarship programs in case you or anybody you know needs help paying for college.
 This post is solely for scholarship programs sponsored by private companies and rich people foundations.
 I

 I knew that my trip was off to a roaring start when my Thai Airways plane en route to Tehran announced that alcohol is to be served less than an hour into the flight.
 I have sworn off alcohol due to my fear of hangovers but decided to join in on the fun.
 Alcohol is strictly prohibited in Iran; who knows when I will have it next.
 Later in the trip, I had dinner in a restaurant along Valiasr in Tehran’s downtown district which listed mojitos (peach and mint) on the menu.
-My enthusiasm was doused when I was informed
+My enthusiasm was doused when I was informed that

 A lot of people are so excited to grow their money that they just jump into the game without proper planning and without laying a strong financial foundation that will ensure investing success.
 I know a lot of people (not excluding myself) who will immediately find a way to “invest” as soon as they have some spare money, without proper planning and due diligence because they want to grow their money right away.
 This is usually how people become victims of investment scams, become cash cows for the fat commissions paid to unscrupulous financial agents who take advantage of people’s

-Disclaimer: This post was originally published in my old travel blog, Erudite Traveller in 2017.
+This post was originally published in my old travel blog, Erudite Traveller in 2017.
 “It’s Ashura,” my guide said, surprised and confused when I asked why there were so many people on Tehran’s streets close to midnight.
 She probably assumed that I knew that I will be in her country during a religious holiday.
 I didn’t.
 I wasn’t prepared to travel in Iran on Ashura.
 Ashura, or the tenth day of the Muharram (the first month in the Islamic calendar), is considered one of the most important religious holidays for Shia Muslims.
 Iran is a Shia-majority country.
+Not knowing it

 Join hundreds of readers who receive weekly updates on the latest tea on escaping poverty and achieving FIRE (financial independence and early retirement) in the Philippines.